act-rules/act-rules.github.io/_rules/heading-non-empty-accessible-name-ffd0e9.md

 - Implementation of [Presentational Roles Conflict Resolution][] varies from one browser or assistive technology to another.
 Depending on this, some elements can have a [semantic role][] of `heading` and fail this rule with some technology but users of other technologies would not experience any accessibility issue.

+- The [accessible name and description computation][] suggest that if an `aria-labelledby` attribute refers to an existing but empty element, the computation should stop and return an empty name without defaulting to the next steps.
+Several user agents and assistive technologies chose to use the next step in the computation in this case.

 ## Background

 - [Understanding Success Criterion 1.3.1: Info and Relationships][usc131]